department-of-veterans-affairs/vets-api/README.md

 1. Start the application: `bundle exec rails s`
 1. Navigate to <http://localhost:3000/v0/status> in your browser.

-The first endpoint doesn't require authentication while the second does:
+The first endpoint, below, doesn't require authentication while the second does:
 ```
 curl localhost:3000/v0/status
 curl localhost:3000/v0/welcome